active library

 Global vs Local Journals

-2. Global journal: Otherwise, falls back to ~/.jot/ (auto-created on first use)
+2. Otherwise, falls back to ~/.jot/ — the global journal

-jot which # Shows which journal is active
+jot which # Show which journal is active

 cd ~/projects/myapp